inket/update_xcode_plugins/README.md

 ![](http://i.imgur.com/3044DnB.png)

-If you need to unsign without creating a copy of Xcode, at your own risk, use the command:
+If you need to unsign without creating a copy of Xcode, at your own risk, use the command (might need `sudo`):

 ```shell
 $ update_xcode_plugins --unsafe-unsign